Foreign Policy recommends: "Things That Go Boom."

 Foreign Policy Playlist is a weekly curated show hosted by our editor in chief, Jonathan Tepperman.
 Subscribe on your favorite podcast app or listen on this page.

-About Foreign Policy Playlist: We’re rolling out a new podcast called Foreign Policy Playlist.
-We hope you’ll give it a listen.
-Each week Foreign Policy’s Editor in Chief, Jonathan Tepperman, will recommend one podcast from around the world and play an excerpt.
+About Foreign Policy Playlist: Each week, Foreign Policy’s Laura Rosbrow-Telem will recommend one podcast from around the world and play an excerpt.
 The curated show is designed to help listeners interested in the things we are—great stories, compelling interviews, and cogent analysis on international affairs—sort through the overwhelming variety of podcasts out there and find the best ones.
 And occasionally you’ll hear audio from our own newsroom.
 FP Playlist replaces our flagship podcast First Person.
 You can download a new episode each Wednesday on Apple, Spotify, and all the other usual places.
 Love podcasts just as much as we do?
 We’d love to feature your favorite foreign-policy podcasts on Foreign Policy Playlist.
 Reach out to us by clicking on the link here.
 See All Episodes

 More Foreign Policy Playlist episodes: